xen-project/xen/docs/misra/deviations.rst

        configuration.
 Therefore, the absence of prior declarations is safe.
      - Tagged as `safe` for ECLAIR.

+   * - R8.4
+     - Functions and variables used only by asm modules are marked with the `asmlinkage` macro.
+Existing code may use a SAF-1-safe textual deviation (see safe.json), but new code should not use it.
+     - Tagged as `safe` for ECLAIR.

    * - R8.6
      - The following variables are compiled in multiple translation units belonging to different executables and therefore are safe.